ʻIolani Palace: Hale Aliʻi

-In July 1844, Kekūanāoʻa began building a large home at the site of the current palace as a gift to his daughter Victoria Kamāmalu.
+In July 1844, Kekūanaōʻa began building a large home at the site of the current palace as a gift to his daughter Victoria Kamāmalu.
 Instead, Kamehameha III purchased the estate and used the home as his royal residence after moving the capital of the kingdom to Honolulu from Lāhainā.
 It would become the Iolani Palace.
 As older aliʻi died, the lands were passed down and concentrated into fewer hands.
 Kekāuluohi's lands were passed down to her from the Kamehameha family.
 When she died, she left her accumulated lands and wealth to her son, not her husband Kanaʻina however, Lunalilo predeceased his father.

-The home built by Kekūanāoʻa was a wood and stone building called Hale Aliʻi meaning (House of the Chiefs).
+The home built by Kekūanaōʻa was a wood and stone building called Hale Aliʻi meaning House of the Chiefs.
 It had only one-third the floor space of the present palace.
-Mataio Kekūanāoʻa, who was long-time Royal Governor of Oʻahu and husband of Kīnaʻu, the daughter of Kamehameha I. He built the large home for his daughter Princess Victoria Kamāmalu who, from birth, was expected to rule in some capacity.
+Mataio Kekūanaōʻa, who was long-time Royal Governor of Oʻahu and husband of Kīnaʻu, the daughter of Kamehameha I, built the large home for his daughter Princess Victoria Kamāmalu who, from birth, was expected to rule in some capacity.
 It was purchased by King Kamehameha III from Kamāmalu (the King's niece) when he moved his capital from Lahaina to Honolulu in 1845.

 It was constructed as a traditional aliʻi residence with only ceremonial spaces, no sleeping rooms.
 It just had a throne room, a reception room, and a state dining room, with other houses around for sleeping and for retainers.
 Kamehameha III slept in a cooler grass hut around the palace.
 He called his home Hoʻihoʻikea, a separate building flanking the palace on the west side in honor of his restoration after the Paulet Affair of 1843.
 Kamehameha IV build a separate house on the east side of the palace called Ihikapukalani (on the mauka side) and Kauluhinano (on the makai side).

 Name changed to ʻIolani Palace

-During Kamehameha V's reign Hale Aliʻi's name was changed to ʻIolani Palace, after his brother Kamehameha IV's given names (his full name was Alexander Liholiho Keawenui ʻIolani).
-It refers to the ʻIo (royal hawk).
+During Kamehameha V's reign Hale Aliʻi's name was changed to ʻIolani Palace, after one of his brother Kamehameha IV's given names (his full name was Alexander Liholiho Keawenui ʻIolani) after the ʻIo (royal hawk).
 The Palace served as the official residence of the monarch during the reigns of Kamehameha III, Kamehameha IV, Kamehameha V, Lunalilo, and the first part of Kalākaua's reign.
 The original structure was very simple in design and was more of a stately home than a palace, but at the time, it was the grandest house in town.
 The palace was largely meant for receiving foreign dignitaries and state functions with the monarch preferring to sleep in private homes.